chirimen-oh/chirimen/setup.md

 - gpio : Web GPIO API of example collection.
 A set of circuit diagram and sample code.
 - i2c  : Web I2C API of example collection.
 A set of circuit diagram and sample code.
 - polyfill : polyfill of Web GPIO API / Web I2C API.
-- drivers : Driver library of I2C module used from example under i2c folder.
 - top : Local web site which auto start of CHIRIMEN for Raspberry Pi 3.

 ### 3-1-2. _gc.zip : archive that deploy to ~/_gc/ (Files that programming learners need not to view)